Uranium Dicarbide SDS

 • Hazardous combustion products: Thermal decomposition may release toxic and/or hazardous gases.

-Special protective equipment and precautions for firefighters: Move container from fire area if you can do it without risk.
-Wear self-contained breathing apparatus if necessary.
-Apply cooling water to sides of containers exposed to flames until well after fire is out.
-Do not move damaged containers; move undamaged containers out of fire zone.
-For massive fire in cargo area, use unmanned hose holder or monitor nozzles.
+Special protective equipment and precautions for firefighters: Move the container from the fire area if you can do it without risk.
+Wear a self-contained breathing apparatus if necessary.
+Apply cooling water to the sides of containers exposed to flames until well after the fire is out.
+Do not move damaged containers; move undamaged containers out of the fire zone.
+For massive fires in the cargo area, use an unmanned hose holder or monitor nozzles.
 Contact the local, State, or Department of Energy radiological response team.
-Use suitable agent for surrounding fire.
+Use suitable agents for surrounding fire.
 Cool containers with flooding amounts of water, apply from as far a distance as possible.
-Avoid breathing dusts or vapors, keep upwind.
-Keep unnecessary people out of area until declared safe by radiological response team.
+Avoid breathing dust or vapors, keep upwind.
+Keep unnecessary people out of the area until declared safe by the radiological response team.

 6. ACCIDENTAL RELEASE MEASURES

 Personal precautions and protective equipment: Avoid contact with eyes, skin, and clothing.
 Avoid breathing dust.
-Wear respiratory protection, gloves, over garment and goggles.
+Wear respiratory protection, gloves, overgarments, and goggles.
 Evacuate personnel to safe areas.

 Emergency procedures for containment and clean-up: Do not touch damaged containers or spilled material.
-Damage to outer container may not affect primary inner container.
+Damage to the outer container may not affect the primary inner container.
 For small liquid spills, take up with sand, earth, or other absorbent material.
-For large spills, dike far ahead of spill for later disposal.
-Keep unnecessary people at least 150 feet upwind; greater distances may be necessary if advised by qualified radiation authority.
-Isolate hazard area and deny entry.
-Enter spill area only to save life, limit entry to shortest possible time.
+For large spills, dike far ahead of the spill for later disposal.
+Keep unnecessary people at least 150 feet upwind; greater distances may be necessary if advised by a qualified radiation authority.
+Isolate the hazard area and deny entry.
+Enter the spill area only to save life, limit entry to the shortest possible time.
 Detain uninjured persons and equipment exposed to radioactive material until arrival or instruction of qualified radiation authority.
 Delay cleanup until arrival or instruction of qualified radiation authority.

 7. HANDLING AND STORAGE